zouhour-guiras/Spring-School-Docs/docs/Acceuil.md

 - Executing SQL queries on a MySQL database with NodeJS
 - Using a MySQL database in NodeJS with Sequelize

 **Practical work**

+- Implement http methods on the project website.
 - Create and configure a database for project website.

+#### <div style="color: Royalblue;"> Week 4 : From March 18 to March 22 </div>

+**Practical work**

+- Continue working on the project
 - Final presentation: demonstration of the project functionalities

 ## <div style="color: Royalblue;"> Suggested resources </div>